nikitavoloboev/data/programming-languages/python/python-libraries/python-libraries.md

 - [pytest-cookies](https://github.com/hackebrot/pytest-cookies) - Pytest plugin for your Cookiecutter templates.
 - [pytest-plugins](https://github.com/man-group/pytest-plugins) - Grab-bag of nifty pytest plugins.
 - [mutmut](https://github.com/boxed/mutmut) - Mutation testing system for Python, with a strong focus on ease of use.
+- [FreezeGun](https://github.com/spulec/freezegun) - Allows your Python tests to travel through time by mocking the datetime module.

 ## Other